Swap in healthy fats

 Key into calcium

-Alexander Prokopenko/shutterstockYour best diet will rely on calcium: This key nutrient can help prevent osteoporosis, and it may also help you manage your weight.
+The best diets for women rely on calcium: this key nutrient can help prevent osteoporosis, and it may also help you manage your weight.
 Higher calcium diets are linked to being slimmer and to more effective weight loss, especially around the waist.

 Your bones are constantly renewing themselves; old bone is broken down and new bone is made all the time.
 Up until about age 30, your bones are built up and broken down at a fairly even pace, but after that point, your bones start to break down at a slightly faster pace than your body can rebuild them.
 Calcium is essential for building new bone, so getting enough is important for boosting bone regrowth as you age.
 You also need to get enough vitamin D to make sure you're absorbing calcium.